-- For a comprehensive review of Western States water adequacy requirements and recommendations read http://www.waterpolicy.info/wp-content/uploads/2016/09/Integrated-Land-and-Water-Planning-in-Colorado.pdf - 2.
-Douglas County, CO created a water supply overlay district to protect the different water sources within the county, especially groundwater.
-The water supply policy for new development requires a 100-year supply of water, a static analysis to evaluate the volume of water that is appropriable for the proposed development, a dynamic analysis to evaluate the sustainability over 100 years of the water supply considering the location in the water basin, and determination of adequacy depending upon water provider. - Explanation of the Water Supply Standard https://www.douglas.co.us/documents/water-supply-standards-packet.pdf - Water Supply Overlay Ordinance http://www.douglas.co.us/documents/section-18a.pdf
+- For a comprehensive review of Western States' water adequacy requirements and recommendations read Integrated Land and Water Planning in Colorado (2016) waterpolicy. info/wp-content/uploads/2016/09/Integrated-Land-and-Water-Planning-in-Colorado.pdf - Douglas County, CO created a water supply overlay district to protect the different water sources within the county, especially groundwater.
+The water supply policy for new development requires a 100-year supply of water, a static analysis to evaluate the volume of water that is appropriable for the proposed development, a dynamic analysis to evaluate the sustainability over 100 years of the water supply considering the location in the water basin, and determination of adequacy depending upon water provider. - Explanation of the Water Supply Standard: douglas.co.us/documents/water-supply-standards-packet.pdf - Water Supply Overlay Ordinance: douglas.co.us/documents/section-18a.pdf